SeisComP3/seiscomp3/doc/base/getting-started.rst

 To update the configuration when new stations have been added or modified, :program:`seiscomp update-config` needs to be run.
-This creates configuration files of modules that do not use the configuration directly, writes the trunk bindings to the database and sychronizes the inventory with the database.
+This creates configuration files of modules that do not use the configuration directly, writes the trunk bindings to the database and synchronizes the inventory with the database.

 .. code-block:: sh